balena-io/docs/pages/installing/getting-started-edison.md

 ![git pushing](/img/screenshots/git_pushed.png)

-After the device has finished updating, you should be able to start playing around in the terminal and have a good base to start building and deploying awesome connected devices.
+After the device has finished updating, you should see a happily blinking green led on your board.

 If node.js isn't your thing, then don't worry, you can use any language you like.
 Have a look at how to use [dockerfiles][dockerfile] and play around with our python example over [here][python-example].